 Four percent is the average job outlook rate, so nothing to worry about there.
 If anything, be thankful you aren’t in the restaurant industry, which has been absolutely pummeled by the pandemic.

 What is interesting and what should be taken note of, however, is the job outlook for IAQ and HVAC.
-Adding these specific skill sets and offerings is fairly easy for home service industry professionals.
+Adding these specific skill sets and offerings is fairly easy for a home service industry professional.
 With effort and training, you could potentially bring in an extra $15,000.
 And with a little hustle, you could bring in even more.
 That is especially true as schools and businesses continue planning to safely reopen with federal funding exclusively for IAQ and HVAC improvements.
 Just one of these jobs could easily help take your business to the next level.